jonas-gerosa361/jonasdev/src/content/github-multiple-deploy-keys.md

 ```
 In the example above I have 2 different keys, one id_rsa, and another ceep_rsa.
 Each key is composed of a rsa file and a rsa_pub file.

-For creating or first "deploy key" we will use the id_rsa.pub file.
+For creating our first "deploy key" we will use the id_rsa.pub file.
 Copy the content of the command:
 ```
 cat ~/.ssh/id_rsa.pub
 ```